pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/install_diehard_fund_with_dokku.md

 This document will detail how to use [Dokku Alternative](https://github.com/dokku-alt/dokku-alt) to deploy our application.

-These steps assume you have [prepared a basic VPS](https://github.com/diehard_fund/diehard_fund/wiki/Basic-VPS-setup) and that you have your own local [development environment](https://github.com/diehard_fund/diehard_fund/wiki/Setup-a-Diehard_Fund-development-environment) including git and a checkout of the Diehard_Fund code on your local computer.
+These steps assume you have [prepared a basic VPS](https://github.com/diehard_fund/diehard_fund/wiki/Basic-VPS-setup) and that you have your own local [development environment](https://github.com/diehard_fund/diehard_fund/wiki/Setup-a-DiehardFund-development-environment) including git and a checkout of the DiehardFund code on your local computer.

-The steps on this page a subset of the [Dokku Alternative](https://github.com/dokku-alt/dokku-alt) readme file, compiled together to show you the simplest way to get Diehard_Fund deployed in production mode.
-If you're running Diehard_Fund on a VPS for real, you're going to need to learn dokku-alt, so please [read up](https://github.com/dokku-alt/dokku-alt) on it as soon as you run into problems.
+The steps on this page a subset of the [Dokku Alternative](https://github.com/dokku-alt/dokku-alt) readme file, compiled together to show you the simplest way to get DiehardFund deployed in production mode.
+If you're running DiehardFund on a VPS for real, you're going to need to learn dokku-alt, so please [read up](https://github.com/dokku-alt/dokku-alt) on it as soon as you run into problems.

 #### Setup domain name records
 You need a domain name, and access to create records on it.
-I've written this guide using the `example.com` domain name - IE: you have your site at example.com and you want to setup Diehard_Fund at `diehard_fund.example.com`.
+I've written this guide using the `example.com` domain name - IE: you have your site at example.com and you want to setup DiehardFund at `diehard_fund.example.com`.
 You'll need to replace `example.com` with your domain name for all steps of the process.

 To begin with, you need to create an A record for `diehard_fund.example.com` pointing to your VPS's ip address.